thanh018/Summary/README.md

   - if you need fine-grained control you can supply a custom comparison function as the second argument

 11. Middleware

   11.1.
+  - Redux middleware function provides a medium to interact with dispatched action before they reach the reducer
   - providing a third-party extention point
   - between dispatching action and the moment it reaches the reducer